csdu/sankalan-2019/source/_events/mind-matters.blade.md

 quote:
     text: Unlock your knowledge at the speed of light
 description:  |-
-    Now the time has come,
-    <br>To showcase all that you have.
+    Now the time has come, to showcase all that you have.
-    <br>Calm your senses,
-    <br>And bring out the best in you.
+    Calm your senses, and bring out the best in you.
-    <br>It’s time to use your intelligence,
-    <br>And be as rapid as you can,
-    <br>To be the man of the match!
+    It’s time to use your intelligence, And be as rapid as you can, To be the man of the match!

 islive: false
 isover: false